tpmatthes/scroll-reaction/README.md

   classPrevious: 'was-active',

   /**
-   * This function will be called when the user clicks on a listener link
-   * If smooth scrolling is enabled, all listener links will automatically get event listeners
-   * The ID of the emitter element will be passed as an argument
-   * @type {Function}
-   */
-  onClick: null,

-  /**
-   * This function will be called when the user is scrolling or resizing the window
-   * The vertical scroll position and the status (0-100%) will be passed as arguments
-   * @type {Function}
-   */
-  onUpdate: null,

-  /**
    * This offset will be subtracted from the vertical position of any emitter element
    * If your listener element should receive its class earlier (scrolling down), pass a higher value
    * @type {Number}